Goitseone-Themba/Goitseone-Themba/README.md

 <div>
 <p>👋 Hi there!
 I'm Goitseone Themba.</p>

-🎓 I'm currently a third-year BSc Computer Science and Software Engineering student at Botswana International University of Science and Technology.
+🎓 I'm currently a final-year BSc Computer Science and Software Engineering student at Botswana International University of Science and Technology.

 💻 I've dabbled in various areas of software development including: